 “I Can’t Afford Self-Care Activities”

 Most effective overwhelmed parent relief techniques are free: breathing exercises, walks, baths, music, reading, or connecting with friends.
+Consistent practice of these habits is the foundation of long-term parent burnout prevention.

 Creating Your Personalized Parent Self-Care Plan